Members

 Auke Dijkstra LLM MA

-Auke Dijkstra LLM MA is a PhD student in Church Law at the Theological University Kampen (supervisor: Leon van den Broeke).
+Auke Dijkstra LLM MA is a PhD student in Church Law at Theological University Utrecht (supervisor: Leon van den Broeke).
 His research is focusing on comparative disciplinary law.
 The research is performed from the dual perspective of both church law and state law.
 Auke also works as a lawyer at Watermill Tax & Legal (Utrecht).

 E: adijkstra@tukampen.nl

-W: https://www.tukampen.nl/medewerker/1395/
+W: research.tukampen.nl/en/persons/a-dijkstra

 Foto peter strating